d2l-ai/d2l-en/chapter_introduction/index.md

 # Introduction

-Recent years have witnessed the extremely rapid development of deep learning.
-It has been changing the mode of production and way of life of people in the age of intelligence.
-This chapter will give a brief introduction to what deep learning is and how to use this book.
+Recent years have witnessed rapid progress in deep learning.
+It has changed the approach to artificial intelligence and statistics fundamentally.
+This chapter gives a brief introduction to what deep learning is and how to use this book.

 ```eval_rst